timmaurice/lovelace-blitzortung-lightning-card/README.md

   - Displays the distance, direction, and total count of the latest lightning strike.
   - The entities inside the compass are clickable and show the entity's more-info dialog.
 - A D3.js-powered **radar chart** to plot the location of multiple recent strikes.
+  - Strikes on the radar gradually fade out over a configurable time period (`15m`, `30m`, or `1h`).
   - Tooltips on radar strikes show exact distance and azimuth on hover.
   - Customizable colors for the compass, radar, and strikes.
 - An optional **history chart** showing the number of strikes in…
   - 10-minute intervals over the last hour or
   - 3-minute intervals over the last 15 minutes.
 - An optional interactive **map** to show strike locations relative to your home.
+  - Displays strikes from the same time period as the radar.
   - Stops auto-zooming on user interaction, allowing for free exploration.
   - Includes standard zoom controls and a recenter button.
   - Animated markers for new strikes on the map.
+  - Supports theme override to force light or dark mode.

 ## Card Configuration